Alonza Barnett

-Alonza Barnett III (born June 3, 2003) is an American college football quarterback for the James Madison Dukes.
+Alonza Barnett III (born June 3, 2003) is an American college football quarterback for the UCF Knights.
+He previously played for the James Madison Dukes.

 Early life

 Barnett attended Grimsley High School in Greensboro, North Carolina.
-Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the James Madison Dukes over other schools such as Army, Charlotte, and Georgia State.
+Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the James Madison Dukes under head coach Curt Cignetti.